 Cabinet knobs

-Door knobs can also be used for your cupboard doors and cabinets, to update a room or add finishing touches to a piece of furniture.
+Did you know you can even fit door knobs on cupboard doors?
+Alternatively, cabinet knobs can update a room and add finishing touches to furniture.
 They come in a range of styles, shapes and colours to suit your home, from contemporary square knobs to traditional brass and wooden circular knobs.